 How we do it:

-C-REP partners with the Philadelphia Lawyer’s for Social Equity (“PLSE”), a non-profit legal aid organization dedicated to improving the lives of low-income individuals who are affected by the Pennsylvania criminal justice system.
-There are three intake clinics per semester, which take place on Saturdays in West Philadelphia.
-During the clinics, volunteers meet with clients, listen to their stories and experiences, and screen their criminal records for expungement-eligible (i.e. non-conviction) charges.
-Volunteers may sign up for one or more clinic, depending on interest and availability.
-Volunteers who attend the relevant trainings may also draft expungement petitions, and 2Ls and 3Ls may litigate cases in court.
+C-REP partners with the Philadelphia Lawyers for Social Equity (“PLSE”), a non-profit legal aid organization dedicated to improving the lives of low-income individuals who are affected by the Pennsylvania criminal justice system.
+There are three intake clinics per semester that take place on Saturdays in West Philadelphia.
+During these clinics, volunteers meet with clients, listen to their stories, and screen their criminal records for expungement-eligible (i.e. non-conviction) charges.
+Volunteers may be able to participate in more than one clinic depending on interest and availability.
+There is also an opportunity for volunteers to draft expungement petitions.

 How and when can I join: